masterlifting/embassy-access/README.md

 - **Source**

   - `embassy-access-core`: Core logic and functionalities with domain models and APIs.
-  - `embassy-access-telegram`: Telegram bot lib for interacting with users.
+  - `embassy-access-telegram`: Telegram bot for interacting with users.
   - `embassy-access-worker`: Background worker services for processing business logic.

 - **Tests**